Abesuden/NASAs-ISS-zeroG-robot/README.md

 ### Prerequisites

-What things you need to install the software
+What things you need to install the software.
+Check out the [requirements.txt](https://github.com/Abesuden/NASAs-ISS-zeroG-robot/requirements.txt) for quick installation

 ```
 Python3